david618/elastic-ingest/multi-node/aks-2019-08-15/README.md

 #### Install Gateway

-Comment out schedulerName "stork" and storageClassName to "gp2"
+Comment out schedulerName "stork" and storageClassName to "managed-premium"

 For Brokers:
-- Resource requests and limit for Kafka Broker: 5 cpu
+- Resource requests and limit for Kafka Broker: 2 cpu
-- Resource requests 18Gi memory
+- Resource requests 4Gi memory
-- heapOptions "-Xms9G -Xmx9G"
+- heapOptions "-Xms2G -Xmx2G"

 **Note:** Tried to set broker's to two; however, cp-kafka-connect expects 3 and would require adjustments to run on 2.